MariuzM/jai-lsp-scratch/README.md

 # Jai LSP Scratch

-A language server for the [Jai programming language](https://youtube.com/user/jblow888), written in Jai itself, with a VS Code extension.
+An all-in-one tool for the [Jai programming language](https://youtube.com/user/jblow888) — language server, code formatter, and semantic highlighter in a single binary, written in Jai itself and shipped as a VS Code extension (which also bundles a TextMate grammar for syntax highlighting).

 > ⚠️ **Experimental project.** Built and tested against a leaked, outdated build of the Jai compiler
 > — not the current closed beta.
 Newer compiler versions might not work with this; until I can